Coapt Engineering’s Gen2 is a complete, proven, but expensive myoelectric pattern recognition system. The question is: is it worth it?

 There is a spectrum of pattern recognition technologies:

 Universal systems offer a more complete system of pattern recognition, one that can map patterns of muscle movements to various bionic commands, including the movement of multiple bionic joints at the same time.
-These systems are called “universal” because they are capable of interfacing with different types of bionic components from different manufacturers.
+We call these systems “universal” because they are capable of interfacing with different types of bionic components from different manufacturers.

 Coapt’s Gen2 is a universal system.
 It is meant to be used with eight sensors and can be combined with bionic components from different manufacturers to form an overall solution.

-Because Gen2 must support the functionality common to these components, it does not attempt to match the advanced capabilities of some of the more experimental systems on the horizon, which may allow spontaneous control over individual bionic finger movements.
+Because Gen2 must support the functionality common to these components, it does not attempt to match the advanced capabilities of some of the more experimental systems on the horizon, such as spontaneous control over individual bionic finger movements.

 Instead, Gen2 supports the movements allowed by whatever components it is attempting to control.